Evaluating the effects of a maths coaching programme on Year 6 pupil premium pupils

 Description of the innovation

-This project enables six schools to each identify two groups of four underachieving Year 6 pupil premium (PP) pupils (eight pupils in total in each school) with higher to middle prior-attainment to benefit from the CoachBright support programme before their SATs tests in May 2019 (not pupils with special educational needs and disabilities (SEND) who are significantly underachieving due to an identified need).
+This project enabled six schools to each identify two groups of up to four underachieving disadvantaged Year 6 pupils (up to eight pupils in total in each school) with high to middle prior-attainment to receive the CoachBright programme before their SATs tests in May 2019.

 Summary of the evaluation

 Forty-seven Year 6 pupils from six primary schools across London were involved in the intervention.
 A further 48 Year 6 pupils from six other, comparable, primary schools acted as controls.
 According to 2018–19 data, both intervention and control schools had relatively high levels of disadvantage in their pupil population.
 Both intervention and control pupils completed the epiSTEMe Maths Attitude Questionnaire pre- and post-intervention.
 They also sat the 2018 Maths SATs Paper 2 reasoning test pre-intervention so that scores could be compared to the scores they obtained on their 2019 Maths SATs Paper 2 reasoning test post-intervention.
 Year 6 teachers of intervention pupils also provided attainment predictions and outcomes data and wrote short assessments of their eight pupils’ learning, confidence and motivation in maths pre-, during and post-intervention.